snu-sf-class/sf202301/MidtermInstruction.md

 - Midterm covers chapters before Imp.v (Imp.v is excluded).
 - In the exam, you will write coq codes and submit them via a web server, like homework.
 - Internet access will be forbidden except the submission server.
+- You can use VS Code (with VSCoq) and Emacs (with Proof General, Company-Coq) in the exam.